martens73/ScarFace/README.md

 'ScarFace' enables the usage of 'seacarb' via an user interface (ui) without the need for digging into R coding.
 <br><br>
 The web app implements the most frequently functions bjerrum(), carb(), and errors(), which can be operated by numerical or slider inputs.
-In addition, batch processing can be performed by uploading *.csv files, where the columns can have any names and order.
-If required, propagated errors can be calculated based on source table or manually entered values.<br>
+In addition, batch processing can be performed by uploading csv files, where the columns can have any names and order.
+If required, propagated errors can be calculated based on source table or manually entered values.
+<br><br>
+For running the app, open app.R in RStudio and push the 'Run App' button.
+The Shiny app will then pop up in your default web browser.
+You may also use 'Batch_example_comma.csv' for testing the batch processing ability.
+<br><br>
 If you use 'ScarFace' for your published research, please cite it as:
 <br><br>
 Raitzsch, M. (2020): ScarFace - seacarb calculations with a Shiny user interface.
 Available from: http://xxx xxx.